Varicose veins do not cause weight gain.

-However, carrying around excess weight is considered a risk factor for developing this vein problem.
-It’s important to understand how weight gain affects the risk of having these veins occur, so you can take steps to prevent them from becoming worse.
+However, carrying around excess weight IS considered a risk factor for developing varicose veins.
+So it’s important to understand how weight gain affects the risk of these veins occuring, in order to take steps to prevent them from becoming worse.

 Why Can Weight Gain Lead to Varicose Veins?

 In some cases, the affected veins can cause discomfort and other symptoms that can get worse over time.
-When you have excess weight, this adds pressure to your veins and increases the risk of ending up with damaged or weakened valves.
+Excess weight adds pressure to your veins and increases the risk of ending up with damaged or weakened valves.

-Steps You Can Take to Prevent Worsening Varicose Veins
+How to Prevent Worsening Varicose Veins

 Varicose veins might not cause discomfort at first.
 However, they can end up causing itching, burning, aches, and other problems if they get worse.
 If you already have this vein problem, you can take certain steps to stop it from getting worse.
 These steps include the following:

-- Exercise: Getting physical activity, such as walking or doing other cardio activities, can help lower your risk of additional weight gain.
+Getting physical activity, such as walking or doing other cardio activities, can help lower your risk of additional weight gain.
 Regular exercise can also help you lose excess weight, which might help ease symptoms of varicose veins.

-- Keep your legs moving: Blood tends to pool more when you sit or stand for long periods of time.
+Blood tends to pool more when you sit or stand for long periods of time.
 Moving around often helps keep blood flowing through your veins, which can stop varicose veins from causing noticeable symptoms.
 Plan on getting up and moving around often throughout the day.

-- Wear compression stockings: Compression stockings are designed to put pressure on your legs to make it easier for blood to move through your veins.
+Compression stockings are designed to put pressure on your legs to make it easier for blood to move through your veins.
 Wearing these types of stockings during the day might help ease symptoms of varicose veins as blood begins to pool less in the affected veins.

 Treatments such as Closurefast, Venaseal and Varithena can in some cases make a big difference in how your legs look and feel.